 - Use of the refuge will be permitted from 30 minutes before official sunrise to 30 minutes after official sunset.
 This includes any land access routes to the refuge.
 No person or vehicle shall remain on the refuge or any land access routes during the period from 30 minutes after official sunset to 30 minutes before sunrise.

 - No person shall possess any glass bottles, glass drink containers, or other glass products.

 - No person shall enter onto or be on the grounds of the refuge during a restricted access period; or alternatively shall do so only in accordance with restrictions set forth by the Secretary.

 - No person shall commercially fish, conduct any guiding service, hunt, pursue, kill, molest or intentionally disturb any type of wildlife on the refuge, except for the legal recreational harvest of living aquatic resources.

 - No person shall be in areas marked as restricted by signs posted by LDWF.

 - No motorized vehicles are permitted.

-- Non-consumptive users need no permits of any kind for beachcombing, picnicking, swimming, etc. Anyone fishing recreationally will need a fishing license if over the age of 16.
+- Anyone fishing recreationally will need a fishing license if over the age of 17.